agermanidis/sybil.me/README.md

 ### Introduction

-Sybil is a common identity for an address in the Ethereum blockchain that can be used across a variety of dapps.
-The obvious candidates are decentarlized social apps (messaging, messageboards, microblogging, etc.), but many dapps in other domains would also benefit from the presence of nicknames and avatars.
+Sybil lets you attach a basic social identity on your Ethereum address that can be used easily used by any other dapp.
+The obvious candidates are social dapps (decentralized messaging, messageboards, microblogging, etc.), but many dapps in other domains would also benefit from the presence of nicknames and avatars.

 ### Principles

 * **Simplicity**

+The smart contract powering Sybil is less than 100 lines of code.
+Simple contracts are more secure and easily auditable.

+* **No unique nicknames**

+You should be called by any name you wish to be called.
+That's why your Sybil nickname is not unique, meaning that any number of people can share the same nickname.
+After all, you already have a unique id that other people and services can use to verify you — your Ethereum address!

 * **Pseudonym-friendliness**

-* **No unique names**
+Using your legal name makes you subject to surveillance by states and corporations.
+Pseudonyms, i.e. non-legal names, give you the freedom you to safely manage and explore different facets of your identity.

 ### Integration